The Structurist (1960-2020)

-THE STRUCTURIST is an international art journal, founded in 1960 at the University of Saskatchewan by Eli Bornstein.
-Incorporating the root word structure, THE STRUCTURIST is concerned with the building processes of creation in Art, Architecture, and Nature.
-It focuses upon ideas in architecture and the arts – including painting, sculpture, design, photography, music and literature – their histories and relationships to each other, as well as to science, technology, and Nature.
-One ongoing interest has been abstract constructive art, its origins, and the future development of media incorporating structure and color in space.
-Varied themes concentrate upon contemporary cultural problems and interdisciplinary subjects neglected by other art periodicals.
-THE STRUCTURIST has been increasingly concerned with the relationship between art and ecology – how art and architecture can participate in preserving and protecting our threatened ecosphere.
+The Structurist was an international art journal founded in 1960 at the University of Saskatchewan by Eli Bornstein.
+Between 1960 and 2020, the journal published 52 issues primarily concerned with the building processes of creation in art, architecture, and nature.
+It focused on ideas in architecture and the arts – including painting, sculpture, design, photography, music, and literature – their histories and relationships to each other, as well as to science, technology, and nature.
+One ongoing interest was abstract constructive art and its origins, as well as the future development of media incorporating structure and color in space.
+Varied themes concentrated upon contemporary cultural problems and interdisciplinary subjects neglected by other art periodicals of the time.
+Notably, the journal published essays by leading artists and pedagogues such as György Kepes and Eli Bornstein; reprinted seminal texts by Frank Lloyd Wright, Piet Mondrian, and László Moholy-Nagy; and regularly featured Structurist artworks by Elizabeth Willmott and Charles Biederman, among others.
+For the duration of its publishing, The Structurist became increasingly concerned with the relationship between art and ecology; how art and architecture can participate in preserving and protecting our threatened ecosphere.

-THE STRUCTURIST began and continued as an annual until 1972 when it changed to publishing biennially as double issues.
-Its distribution has extended to over 30 countries and includes in its standing subscribers many of the finest museums and university libraries in the world.
-It has been of particular value as a reference for research, scholarly, and creative work.
-Numerous books, articles, and theses have utilized or reprinted material originally published by THE STRUCTURIST.
+The Structurist began and continued as an annual publication until 1972 when it shifted to publishing biennially as double issues.
+Its distribution extended to over 30 countries and included in its standing subscribers many of the finest museums and university libraries in the world.
+It continues to be a valuable reference for research, scholarly, and creative work.
+Numerous books, articles, and theses have utilized or reprinted material originally published by The Structurist.

 WHAT'S IN A NAME?